Aquila-Network/AquilaDB-specs/README.md

-# AquilaDB Specifications
+# AquilaDB Whitepaper

-This repository contains the specs to build an AquilaDB node, protocols to join the network and develop associated subsystems.
+This repository contains Aquila Network (versioned) whitepapers.
+A new version is released when significant technical improvements are achieved at the protocol level.
+Please make sure to access the latest version.

+To access Aquila Network technical specifications, navigate to [Aquila-Network/specs](https://github.com/Aquila-Network/specs).

 # White paper